Fludde-inc/Fludde/README.md

                 } } })

--Home Timeline Screen
+- Home Timeline Screen
   -	(Read/GET) Posts from other users
   -	(Create/Post) Post with rating and review

--Search
+- Search
   -	(Read/GET) Existing users or reviews on specific content by search or category

--User Profile
+- User Profile
   -	(Read/GET) All posts created by user
   -	(Create/Post) Post with rating and review